mmahbub/qa-system-for-injection-drug-use/README.md

 The `plot_data` folder contains data tables used for the error plots in the paper.

 The `environment.yml` file has all the necesary packages to create the Conda environment.

-`The codes for QA modeling is heavily adapted from the (huggingface example on question-answering task)[https://github.com/huggingface/transformers/blob/master/examples/legacy/question-answering/run_squad.py] with some modifications`